 4. Focus on Paying Your Bills on Time

 Your payment history accounts for 35% of your total credit score, so you need to make sure you’re paying your bills on time and reducing your debts.
 To avoid late payments and interest fee charges, set up due date alerts or automatic bill payments from your checking account.
 This is one of the most significant ways of improving your credit score.

 5. Take Advantage of a Thin Credit File

 If you don’t have enough of a credit history to generate a credit score, consider applying for Experian Boost.
 This program collects financial data that isn’t typically on a credit report, like utility payments or banking history.
 You may even be able to report monthly rental payments.

 6. Try Debt Consolidation as a Last Resort

-Outstanding debts can really tank your credit score, but you can take advantage of a debt consolidation loan or credit union to pay them all off.
+Outstanding debts can really tank your credit score, but you can take advantage of a debt consolidation loan or Space Coast Credit Union to pay them all off.
 Instead of multiple high-interest loans, you’ll only have to deal with one lower-interest loan.
 This tactic also helps your utilization ratio.